Woven-Wire-Mesh-Types

 300 Series Stainless Steel

-300 series stainless steel is classified by the amount of nickel and chromium that makes up the alloy encompasses nine variants: 304, 309, 310, 316, 317, 318, 321, 330, 347.
+300 series stainless steel is classified by the amount of nickel and chromium that makes up the alloy and encompasses nine variants: 304, 309, 310, 316, 317, 318, 321, 330, and 347.
 Of the nine, W.S.
-Tyler primarily uses 304 and 316 stainless steel as the other makeups are used for specialized applications.
+Tyler primarily uses 304 and 316 stainless steel, as the other makeups are used for specialized applications.

 Now, when it comes to chemical composition, 304 stainless steel is made up of 18% chromium, 8% nickel, and no parts molybdenum.
 316 stainless steel, on the other hand, is made up of 16% chromium, 10% nickel, and 2% molybdenum.